Dynamic annihilation pathways of magnetic skyrmions: Abstract

 \section{Abstract}

 The investigation of magnetic solitons often relies on numerical modeling to determine key features such as stability, annihilation, nucleation, and motion.
-However, as soliton sizes approach atomic length scales, the accuracy of these predictions become increasingly sensitive to the details of the numerical model.
+However, as soliton sizes approach atomic length scales, the accuracy of these predictions becomes increasingly sensitive to the details of the numerical model.
 Here, we study the annihilation of two-dimensional magnetic skyrmions using a pseudospectral approach and compare its performance to that of conventional micromagnetic simulations.
-A central distinction between the models lies in their treatment of the exchange interaction, which governs the magnon dispersion relation and plays a crucial role to balance the uniaxial anisotropy to stabilise skyrmions.
-We demonstrate that both the choice of model and spatial discretisation significantly influence the skyrmion dynamics and the magnetic field required for annihilation.
-The pseudospectral model provides a consistent description across length scales and captures complex behaviours such as skyrmion breathing on its path to annihilation.
-Our results have direct implications in the state-of-the-art modeling of skyrmions and other two-dimensional textures and will impact the modeling of three-dimensional textures such as hopfions.
-More broadly, our approach will contribute to the development seamless multiscale model and optimization machine learning approaches for material discovery.
+A central distinction between the models lies in their treatment of the exchange interaction, which governs the magnon dispersion relation and plays a crucial role in balancing the uniaxial anisotropy to stabilize skyrmions.
+We demonstrate that both the choice of model and the spatial discretization significantly influence skyrmion dynamics and the magnetic field required for annihilation.
+The pseudospectral model provides a consistent description across length scales and captures complex behaviors such as skyrmion breathing on the path toward annihilation.
+Our results have direct implications for the state-of-the-art modeling of skyrmions and other two-dimensional textures and will also impact the modeling of three-dimensional textures such as hopfions.